philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 I think by reiterating over the egraph and reinserting what you find, you can achieve the same effect as equality saturation.
 So I don't think the acyclicity is a stopper from doing regular egraph stuff.

-I'm not really sure what the acyclicty means.
+I'm not really sure what the acyclicity means.

+I tend to be working in higher level languages and while I am vaguely aware of the needs of memory management, they don't jump out and bite me.
+More's the pity.
+I would like to understand what I am missing that more performance oriented people can see.

 There is some design choice on where you want to insert `find` operations, call smart constructors vs dumb constructors, maybe early stop search.
 Wrong choices may be non terminating.